ozguryazilimas/redmine_toggl/README.md

 RAILS_ENV=production bundle exec rake toggl:sync_time_entries_remove_missing
 ```

 To receive list of Toggl Entries that are not associated with a Redmine issue you can run the following rake task.
-Args are in the format of "hours,recipients,language".
+Args are in the format of "started_after,stopped_before,recipients,language".
-Hours option decides Toggl Entries started since how many hours ago.
+Started after option decides Toggl Entries started since how many hours ago, stopped before option detects entries stopped before given hours.
+Started after or stopped before options can be
+given zero or blank ("") value to indicate "any".
 Recipients can be multiple email address pipe "|" separated.
 Language is optional, default is Redmine default.

 ```
-RAILS_ENV=production bundle exec rake toggl:report_without_issue[24,"bob@example.com|john@example.com","en"]
+RAILS_ENV=production bundle exec rake toggl:report_without_issue[24,0,"bob@example.com|john@example.com","en"]
 ```

 You can also get the same report for Toggl Entries that do not have Toggl Project selected

 ```
-RAILS_ENV=production bundle exec rake toggl:report_without_project[24,"bob@example.com|john@example.com","en"]
+RAILS_ENV=production bundle exec rake toggl:report_without_project[24,0,"bob@example.com|john@example.com","en"]
 ```

 Sending reports for entries without project or without issue to users is also possible, these will send different emails to all active users that have